This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- You can store your powdered sugar for up to 2 years when kept in an airtight container in a cool, dry place away from moisture and heat.
+- You can store your powdered sugar in an airtight container in a cool, dry place to prevent clumping and maintain freshness for up to two years.

 What is Powdered Sugar